ibm-cloud-docs/openwhisk/functions-cli.md

 ### `ibmcloud fn package list`
 {: #cli_pkg_list}

-List all of the packages that you created or a specific number of packages.
+List all the packages that you created or a specific number of packages.
 {: shortdec}

 ```sh